saulbel/lana-shop/README.md

 ### Prerequisites
 The things you need before starting.
 * Linux OS          --> I am gonna use an ubuntu 20.04 distro, Zorin OS.
 * Python IDE        --> Pycharm, VSCode.
 * Python 3.x
-* GitHub account --> both for pushing code and for pipeline CI management using GitHub Actions.
+* GitHub account    --> both for pushing code and CI pipeline management using GitHub Actions.
-* Dockerhub account.
+* DockerHub account.
 * API client such as Postman, Insonmia and of course, CURL.

 ### Project structure